ath31st/steam_news_bot/README.md

 The application was completely rewritten from Java + Spring to Kotlin + Ktor using an asynchronous approach.
 It has become more stable and faster, and is prepared for an increase in the number of users.

+(update 13.04.2025)
+Added statistics for the bot.

+(update 16.04.2025)
+Pagination added for blacklist games.

 ## License